 Good luck, and Happy Holidays!

-After all that, you'd prefer to just buy a premade sweater? why not check out these lovelies?
+After all that, you'd prefer to just buy a premade sweater? why not check out these lovelies, (compliments of affiliate links)?